JBGruber/traktok/README.md

 <!-- badges: end -->

 The goal of traktok is to provide easy access to TikTok data.
-This package is an R port of Deen Freelons [Pyktok](https://github.com/dfreelon/pyktok) Python module.
+This package is an R port of Deen Freelon’s [Pyktok](https://github.com/dfreelon/pyktok) Python module.
 It can

 -   [Download TikTok videos](#videos)